A Minecraft Birthday!

 ... here's the view from the top.

-And the rather hastily made diamond pickaxe (he loved it so much he took it to bed with him)
+And the rather hastily made diamond pickaxe, which he loved so much that he took it to bed with him.

 It turned out to be an excellent idea for a cake actually - no cutting and no cleaning up!